Supreme Court leans toward Trump's move targeting Haitian and Syrian immigrants

 "Supreme Court leans toward Trump's move targeting Haitian and Syrian immigrants"

-✓ Balanced Reporting: Presents both administration arguments and legal challenges without overt editorializing, quoting officials and attorneys from both sides.
+✓ Balanced Reporting: The article presents arguments from both the administration and immigrant advocates without overt endorsement, quoting legal representatives on both sides.

 "Ahilan Arulanantham, the lawyer representing the Syrian immigrants, said the administration's position 'contravenes the text, bedrock administrative law and common sense,'"